About the Library

 Amazon Wish List

 St. Louis Mercantile Library Art Museum

 Early St. Louis Artists

 Prints and Drawings

-Assembled by St. Louis labor lawyer Bruce Feldacker, the collection consists of approximately 450 paintings, prints, drawings and sculpture on the theme of labor and the role of the laborer in America.
+Assembled by St. Louis labor lawyer Bruce Feldacker, the collection consists of over 500 paintings, prints, drawings and sculpture on the theme of labor and the role of the laborer in America.
 While focusing on this subject as the primary guide for acquisition decisions, Bruce also gave weight to local and regional artists in selecting works.
 As a result, the collection has a remarkable breadth of style as well as a chronological depth, both of which contribute to its strength as a teaching tool in the areas of American art and American labor history.

 Artists in the collection with ties to St. Louis and the region include Thomas Hart Benton, Joe Jones, Wallace Bassford, Frank Brangwyn, Carol Carter, Paul Harney, Ed Karasek, Larry Pogue, Kyra Markham, Jessie Beard Rickly and Joseph Vorst.
 These regional artists reflect the Mercantile's primary collecting goal to preserve and interpret the art of the Midwest.

 Other nationally-known artists in the Feldacker Collection include Ben Shahn, Don Freeman, Hugo Gellert, Rockwell Kent, Otto Kuhler and Harry Sternberg, artists whose work is less frequently displayed in St. Louis museums, thus their availability at the Mercantile affords a much needed opportunity for the general public.